Costa Rica Sustainable Travel & Living Experience

-We are working on the first large scale continuous flow aquaponic system in
+We have the first large scale continuous flow aquaponic system in

-with native endangered trees, alternative energies, bio-fuel production with
+reforestation with native endangered trees, alternative energies, bio-fuel

-multi-purpose trees such as Moringa, gourd tree, etc..
-We are also producing
+production with multi-purpose trees such as Moringa, gourd tree, etc..
+We

-black soldier flies and algae for natural feed for the fish in the aquaponics
+are also producing black soldier flies and algae for natural feed for the fish

 For transportation we are working on a system to produce biodiesel for